frankframework/frank-manual/docs/source/introduction.rst

 build a better enterprise grade application, or as we say an Ibis application, or for short an Ibis.

 Ibis-es are written in XML.
-Please read the :ref:`gettingStarted` to learn how to write an Ibis.
+Please read :ref:`gettingStarted` to learn how to write an Ibis and to learn what services the IAF provides for it.